RyBeau/OFFFileFixer/README.md

 Code solution to the COSC363 Challenge Problem 1
 <h1>Challenge Problem 1 Solution</h1>
 <p>This is a code solution to the first challenge problem.</p>
+<p>Note that off files must be in the format given in Sphere2.off as the program must read the file.</p>
 <h2>How it works</h2>